Slidebox Homepage

 Digital Ice

-I then spend some time digitally removing as far as possible any blemishes that even Digital Ice couldn't remove.
+I then spend a short time digitally removing as far as possible any blemishes that even Digital Ice couldn't remove.
 Finally I try to correct any faults in the original picture such as under-exposure or colour casts.

 On the left is a slide from the early 1950s.
 It doesn't look too bad at a glance and may even pass muster when projected.